 Guidelines and Editing Principles

 Two anonymous reviewers strictly review all delivered papers.
 The authors have right to see delivered reviews.
+We only accept studies in English from No. 1-2026.

 The author warrants that the article is written in accordance with basic principles of research and publication ethics: the article is original, written by stated author/s, has not been published before, contains no unlawful statements, does not infringe the rights of others, and that any necessary written permissions to quote from other sources have been obtained by the author/s.